Peter Casey: 2019 European Parliament election

 In April 2019 he announced he had handed in his nomination papers to contest the 2019 European Parliament election in the Midlands–North-West constituency.
 In May 2019 while making a speech in Dunboyne, County Meath during the campaign, Casey was filmed declaring "The face of Ireland is changing.
 People say 'you’re racist'.
 Of course I'm racist, I'm a very proud Irish man".
 When questioned about this statement on The Floating Voter Podcast, a series run by the Irish Independent he said that he makes “no apologies” for describing himself as a racist and continued to criticise the EU's policies on migration.
 He failed to win a seat, finishing fifth in a four-seat constituency.

 2020 general election

-He contested the 2020 general election as an independent candidate for the Donegal constituency, and also contested Dublin West, the constituency of incumbent Taoiseach Leo Varadkar.
+He contested the 2020 general election as an independent candidate for Donegal, and also contested Dublin West, the constituency of incumbent Taoiseach Leo Varadkar.
 He received 213 first preference votes in Dublin West and was eliminated on the second count.
 In Donegal, he received 1,142 first preference votes and did not win a seat.